 A discussion started in 2000 but continuing through 20192000

 Q. We are remodeling our basement.
 We would like to paint the galvanized duct work and need assistance as to the right procedures to follow.
 We are attempting to end up with a high gloss finish.
 Your response in a timely fashion would be appreciated.Rita D. Wolter

 A. Simply put, finishing of the ductwork in your basement is similar to that of an automobile.
 First, the metal needs to be thoroughly cleaned.
 Usually, hot water and soap for starters (I prefer Dawn because it breaks down grease well).

 After this is done and all grease, dust, debris, rust and any foreign element is completely removed, wash the metal down again with paint thinner.
 This will remove any soap residues.

-Next, prime the metal with a good primer [Galvanized Metal Primer [linked by editor to product info at Amazon]].
+Next, prime the metal with a good primer [Galvanized Metal Primer [affiliate link to product info on Amazon]].
 Almost any good paint store can recommend a good primer for metal.
 Be sure to tell them that the metal is galvanized sheet metal.